abueidvchow/ACE/README.md

 # ACE
-Improving Cross-Modal Fine-Grained Alignment in Text-to-Image Person Re-Identification with Attribute Consistency Augmentation
+The Code of Improving Cross-Modal Fine-Grained Alignment in Text-to-Image Person Re-Identification with Attribute Consistency Augmentation.